3 Major Benefits of Becoming a Licensed Massage Therapist in Florida

 Florida is one of the world's most popular travel destinations.
 And it is also home to a huge number of retirees who move to the state to enjoy the sun and a more leisurely lifestyle.
 As a result, this region is a terrific place to pursue a career in massage therapy.

-In fact, in 2016, Florida had the second-highest level of employment for this vocation in the nation.* And from 2017 to 2025, the number of massage therapy jobs in Florida is expected to grow by 20 percent.** It's easy to see why when you consider additional facts like these:
+In fact, in 2017, Florida had the third-highest level of employment for this vocation in the nation.* And from 2017 to 2025, the number of massage therapy jobs in Florida is expected to grow by 20 percent.** It's easy to see why when you consider additional facts like these:

 - About 88 million visitors came to this state in 2017 alone.***

 - Between 1990 and 2016, Florida's per-capita disposable income grew by about 120.8 percent.**** (The more money people have to spend, the more they consider spending it on services like therapeutic massage.)

 - People over the age of 45 represent more than 45 percent of the state's population.† And they will increasingly need to access various kinds of healthcare, including massage, as they get older.
 Already, about half of American adults get massage for health-related reasons.‡

 Plus, since their services can be performed for a wide variety of reasons, it should come as no surprise that massage therapists can be found in many different settings.
 After all, sports and tourism are both big industries in Florida, which means that a lot of opportunities exist in spas, resorts, fitness centers, and even sports teams' headquarters.
 Some massage therapists in the state even get the chance to work in exotic locations while aboard cruise ships, which set sail from ports in Miami, Tampa, Jacksonville, and other Florida cities.